sroidl/lambda-ui/README.md

 1. `./go setup` -- Run to update npm dependencies.
 Only required once.
 2. `./go serve-ui` -- Runs a webserver thats serves the frontend on port 8080.
 Watches the frontend folder for changes and rebundles them on the fly.
+3. `./go serve-backend` -- Runs a webserver that serves the backend-for-frontend with dummy data.

+##### API for Frontend.
+To manipulate the dummy data of the backend, edit _dummy_data.clj_ and restart the backend server with `./go serve-backend`.
+If you're already familiar with Clojure development, you can also start the server in a REPL and edit the dummy data without restarting.

 Also see `./go help` for further goals.